eBook FAQ

 Kindle (.MOBI) or Generic (.EPUB)

-It depends.
 The EPUB format is supported by a wide range of eBook readers and eBook reading apps, many of which are free and carry with them no obligation to sign up for anything.
-From mid-2022, EPUB is also supported on Amazon’s Kindle apps and is now the preferred format.
+EPUB is also supported on Amazon’s Kindle apps and is now the preferred format.
+Older Kindles may still support the proprietary Amazon .MOBI format but we no longer offer it for download.

 Do I need a Kindle to read a Kindle book?